 Rhode Skin Glazing Milk, £29

-The newest edition of the Rhode family is this lightweight essence.
-Its intent is to be used after cleansing to hydrate and prep skin before serum application.
+This lightweight essence caused such a splash, that we've since seen 'skin milks' take over our shelves and our social media feeds.
+This dew-giver is meant to be used after cleansing to hydrate and prep skin before serum application.
 As with the rest of the brand, this is jam-packed with ceramides, as well as magnesium, zinc and a copper blend, which supposedly plumps skin whilst protecting against free radical damage.
 I’ve seen Hailey liberally apply this to add a glossy sheen to her toned décolletage and also to help treat an inflamed skin rash, so to say it's multipurpose would be an understatement.

-The question is, is it as glow-giving as the Glazing Serum or as nourishing as the Barrier Cream?
-No. I’d put my money on those two if I had to budget.
-However, if you have oily skin that only needs a tiny bit of nourishment, this might be a better choice than going in with the hard-hitting Barrier Cream.
+After one finished bottle, I'm confident in awarding it the honour of being my favourite Rhode product.
+The silkiness it leaves my skin with is undeniable and it gives an impressive boost of hydration without breaking me out.
+I actually noticed it soothed my spots and shortened their lifespan.
+If you have oily skin that only needs a tiny bit of nourishment, this might be a better choice than going in with the hard-hitting Barrier Cream.
 Especially in summertime when skin is on the greasier side.